Hi, welcome to my blog “Money Savvy Daddy”.

 An important lesson I have learned from working online and from trying to build income from stocks and shares is the importance of diversifying your income streams.

-My point is, there have always been ways to make money online.
-They are typically changing and I’ve always had to keep evolving, finding new ways to keep up or diversifying income streams in case one dries up.
+My main point is, there have always been ways to make money online.
+However, they are typically changing and I’ve always had to keep evolving, finding new ways to keep up or diversifying income streams in case one dries up.
 We live in a world of fast-changing technology and it’s obviously the same online.
 What’s popular one minute is forgotten the next.

 So why Money Savvy Daddy?

 I thought it would be interesting for a Dad to blog about his methods for making extra money online and uncovering new ways of making some savings and sharing with others.